Overview

 functions,

-- remember tables to conduct recursion at high speed and at low
+- remember tables to store previously computed results, conduct recursion at high speed while maintaining low memory consumption,

 - user-defined types,